bladeacer/MovieApp/README.md

 ## MovieApp
-A A basic Android movie app written using Kotlin and Jetpack Compose.
+A basic Android movie app written using Kotlin and Jetpack Compose.
 - Uses Google's Material UI Design System.
 - Use of TMDB API to retrieve movie details, search for movies and other functionality
 - Use of local SQLite database via Kotlin Room/DAO